 In today’s competitive market, businesses are driving new innovations at lightning speed to exceed customer expectations and build brand loyalty.
 For disaster recovery (DR), the rapid pace of change is critical to driving new innovations.
-This type of innovation relies on an agile IT infrastructure to be successful — managing an on-premise and cloud network of core systems, data and applications that are interconnected, intelligent, interdependent and increasingly complex — across every layer of the business.
+This type of innovation relies on an agile IT infrastructure to be successful — managing an on-premise and cloud network of core systems, data and business applications that are interconnected, intelligent, interdependent and increasingly complex — across every layer of the business.
 Enter cloud orchestration.

 Customers demand that the business services they rely on for their daily needs are always on and always available.
 So what happens when a disruption occurs?
 An interruption can create a ripple effect across your entire business – and the impact can be devastating.
 In terms of DR, are you confident your organization can meet the expected Recovery Time Objective (RTO) and Recovery Point Objective (RPO)?
 Is your company compliant with regulatory requirements based on your current DR testing?

 Cloud orchestration for DR is becoming increasingly popular, with enterprises of all sizes adopting it for its ability to verify application continuity and make disaster recovery predictable and consistent through a cost-effective approach.

 Drive business results, reduce costs, and mitigate risk for cloud management using IBM IT management services.

 How cloud orchestration assists disaster recovery

 Cloud orchestration creates an intelligent workflow comprised of individual automated actions with an awareness of the entire workflow process.
 Consider, for example, failing over an entire data center comprised of several business applications and subcomponents with full awareness of dependencies and external influencers.
 This change allows fully automated site failover with limited human intervention, bringing business benefits and operational efficiencies in IT recovery management.